syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Shadow

 Diagram provides support to add [`shadow`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Shadow) effect to a node that is disabled, by default.
 It can be enabled with the constraints property of the node.
-The following code illustrates how to drop shadow.

 {% if page.publishingplatform == "aspnet-core" %}